microsoft/sample-app-aoai-chatGPT/sharepoint2blob/README.md

 ## Permissions

 The blob metadata `permittedGroupIds` is a comma separated list, each element is the object id of the security group.
 Note individual user permission and site permission are not kept.
 The shared links are also not honored.

+## Limitations
+- Currently, we only support AAD security groups (principleType = 4) during ingestion.
+The User (principleType = 1), DistributionList (principleType = 2), and Shared Links are not ingested.
+As a result, those categories are treated as unauthorized.
+- The blob metadata length is limited to 8K.
+As a result, a document cannot have more than roughly 200 security groups assigned to.
+- Sharepoint file names cannot contain non-ascii characters.
+This is a limitation of Azure blob metadata as the metadata is pushed in http headers only.